Ricardo Flores Magón: Biography

-Ricardo was born on 16 September 1874, in San Antonio Eloxochitlán, Oaxaca, an indigenous Mazatec community.
-His father, Teodoro Flores, was a Zapotec Indian and his mother, Margarita Magón was a Mestiza.
+Ricardo was born on 16 September 1874, in San Antonio Eloxochitlán, Oaxaca, an Indigenous Mazatec community.
+His father, Teodoro Flores, was Zapotec and his mother, Margarita Magón was a Mestiza.
 The couple met each other in 1863 during the Siege of Puebla when both were carrying munitions to the Mexican troops.

 Magón explored the writings and ideas of many early anarchists, such as Mikhail Bakunin and Pierre-Joseph Proudhon, but was also influenced by anarchist contemporaries Élisée Reclus, Charles Malato, Errico Malatesta, Anselmo Lorenzo, Emma Goldman, and Fernando Tarrida del Mármol.
 He was most influenced by Peter Kropotkin.
 He also read from the works of Karl Marx and Henrik Ibsen.

 He was one of the major thinkers of the Mexican Revolution and the Mexican revolutionary movement in the Partido Liberal Mexicano.
 Flores Magón organised with the Industrial Workers of the World (IWW) and edited the Mexican anarchist newspaper Regeneración, which aroused the workers against the dictatorship of Porfirio Díaz.

 Kropotkin's The Conquest of Bread, which Flores Magón considered a kind of anarchist bible, served as basis for the short-lived revolutionary communes in Baja California during the "Magonista" Revolt of 1911.